fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Let's go through each configuration:

 <!-- The <i>target</i> parameter tells the compiler which ECMAScript version the generated JavaScript should be generated into.
 ES6 is supported by most browsers and therefore is a good and pretty safe option. -->
 The <i>target</i> configuration tells the compiler which ECMAScript version to use for the generated JavaScript.
-ES6 is supported by most browsers, and it is a good and pretty safe option.
+ES6 is supported by most browsers, and it is a good, pretty safe option.

 <i>outDir</i> tells where the compiled code should be placed.